jaflaten/master-thesis-appendix/README.md

 ## What you can find here

-This repository is meant as a file storage for the appendix in my software engineering masters thesis: "**Enhancing Grid Middleware Performance Priority Management and Locking Time optimization in JAliEn**".
+This repository is meant as a file storage for the appendix in my software engineering masters thesis:

+> **Enhancing Grid Middleware Performance Priority Management and Locking Time optimization in JAliEn**.

 ---